wanghaisheng/responsive-landing-page-starter/content/blog/en/creating-a-web-component-with-open-wc.md

 `npm init --scope=@your-npm-username`

-Accept all the default choices or change as you see fit for each step
+Accept all the default choices or change as you see fit for each step.

 ![Using the command line to set the scope of the project](/content/blog/creating-a-web-component-with-open-wc/npm-init-scope-your-npm-username-720.gif "Using the command line to set the scope of the project")